prasanabala27/M1_Movie_Ticket_Booking_App/1_Requirements/README.md

  * booking tickets
  * cancel tickets

+The main menu which is made up of:
+  * SHOW DETAILS

+  * BOOK A TICKET

+  * CANCEL A TICKET

+   * ORDER A SNACK

+   * EXIT
+  ## Opportunity
+user can view the information of the ticket.

+ ## Threats
+there are no threats.

 ## 4W's and 1'H

 ## Who
  Everyone can use the Movie ticket booking system who want to buy products.
 ## What